-3. This requires not just doing, but motivating others to do.
+- 2. This requires getting involved.
+Peroxide doesn't help when it's in the bottle.
+It needs to be poured on the wound.
+Once there's contact, then the healing begins.
+Likewise, we're to get involved.
+Specifically, we're "to spur one another on" (NIV), "to stimulate one another" (NASB), "to stir up one another" (ESV). - 3.
+This requires not just doing, but motivating others to do.
 We're to spur one another on "toward love and good deeds."
-What's that mean?
+What does that mean?
 It means that, while it's good if you're exhibiting love and good deeds, by God's grace, it's not enough.
 If your brother isn't, then you have another assignment.
 Ask the Lord to use you to get your brother exhibiting love and good deeds.